The 21 Easiest Dog Breeds to Own

 4. Border terrier

-Not everybody knows about the border terrier.
-But you might want to get familiar with this dog breed, which the AKC characterizes as “plucky,” “happy,” and “affectionate.”
-The border terrier has a moderate energy level but a more laid-back personality than many other terriers.
+The AKC characterizes the border terrier as “plucky,” “happy,” and “affectionate.”
+This dog has a moderate energy level but a more laid-back personality than many other terriers.
 And the AKC explains that even though this dog breed loves exploring outdoors and was bred to be a country dog, “border terriers adapt well to city life — as long as they get plenty of exercise.”

 6. Cavalier King Charles spaniel